betajippity/Nuparu/README.md

     * Metal is supported on macOS
 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.x and without explicit instantiation.
+* NanoVDB is built with CUDA support.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
 * Only a subset of boost necessary to support OpenVDB and USD is included.
 * For boost, the following versions of Python are supported:
     * On macOS, Python 3.9 from MacPorts
     * On Fedora 34, the default system Python 3.9
     * On RHEL, the default system Python 3.6
+    * On L4T, the default system Python 3.6
     * Python support is not provided on Windows
 * macOS libraries require at minimum macOS Big Sur and macOS's Clang variant (Apple LLVM 11.0 or greater) with libc++.
 * Windows libraries require at minimum Windows 10 and Visual Studio 2019 with \mt.
-* Linux libraries require at minimum either Fedora 34 or Red Hat Enterprise Linux (RHEL) 7.9.
+* Linux libraries require at minimum either Fedora 34, Red Hat Enterprise Linux (RHEL) 7.9, or NVIDIA L4T 32.6.1.
     * On RHEL, GCC 10.2.1 is used through [Red Hat Developer Toolset 10.0](https://developers.redhat.com/products/developertoolset/updates/).
     * Fedora 34 libraries require GCC 11.2.x on x86-64 and are in lib/linux-gcc11
     * Fedora 34 libraries require GCC 11.2.x on ARM arm64 and are in lib/linux-arm
     * RHEL libraries require GCC 10.2.x and are in lib/linux-gcc10
+    * L4T libraries require GCC 7.5.x and are in lib/linux-l4t
 * Things with CUDA support are built using CUDA 11.4, except on L4T, in which case CUDA 10.2 is used
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.